zslhg903/NINA/NINA/Documentation/NINA.md

 ## Comments and Suggestions

-We are always happy to take new comments and suggestions to improve your and our experience with NINA.
+We are always happy to take new comments and suggestions to improve your and our experience with N.I.N.A..
 As with Bugs feel free to drop them by us on our [Issues Tracker][Issues Tracker] or [Discord][Discord].
 You are always welcome and your voice will be heard - or you get your money back.